lamkeewei/rgis/README.md

 __Creating the Database__

+- Run `sudo su - postgres` to sign in as postgres to run the following commands
 - `createdb djangodb`: to create a database named 'djangodb'
 - Run `python manage.py syncdb`
     - Creates all the necessary tables for this project